JohannesTalero/ForHoliday_v2_Co/content/blog/Types of Christmas Trees.md

 featureImage: images/blog/christmas/arboles3.png
 tags: [ "Christmas", "Christmas trees", "types of Christmas trees", "benefits of Christmas trees"]
 ---
 When it comes to Christmas trees, there are so many different types to choose from.
 It can be overwhelming trying to decide which one is right for you and your home.
-Here at The Home Depot, we want to make your holiday shopping easy and stress-free.
+We want to make your holiday shopping easy and stress-free.
 That’s why we’ve put together a list of the different types of Christmas trees and their benefits, so you can find the perfect one for your home.

 ## Real Christmas Trees